 Example of course combinations equal to full-time studies:

 Make sure that you fulfill the prerequisites for the course of your choice.
 Talk to the exchange coordinator at your home university for advice.
 Count the total amount of credits that you will have by the start date of the course at SLU in order to see you if you have enough.
 If it is obvious that you do not fulfill the prerequisites, there is no need to apply.
 Course schedules are published about three weeks before course start.
 Please note that SLU does not provide any languages courses.

 Alnarp students only have the option of 15 credit courses.

 Before you can get accepted to do a thesis at SLU you have to get a teacher at SLU to agree to be your supervisor.
 The supervisor must email email@example.com to confirm this and send us the course code.
 If you do not have a supervisor at the time of the admission of the application please select Thesis/project degree.
 You have until 8 of May to organize your supervisor if you are starting the thesis in September.
 Here you can find subject areas and possible supervisors.

 Accommodation for Exchange students

-SLU will guarantee accommodation to all exchange students for the duration of their studies.
-However, the student must apply in time to get this service.
+SLU will guarantee accommodation to all exchange students for the duration of their studies if the study application is handed in before the deadline.